Mauitron/Void-Vault/README.md

 and memory deficient people (like me) can feel safe and protected without having to remember multiple passwords, or changing passwords and forgetting them

-Secondly, to allow you to find any vulnerablities or exploits that I might have missed during development.
-To validate the 'unique' security model Void Vault provides.
+Secondly, I want you to try it out.
+Maybe you'll find vulnerablities or exploits that I might have missed during development.
+This will help validate the 'unique' security model Void Vault provides.

-Thirdly, Simlpy to get feedback on the user experience and suggestions.
+Thirdly, Simlpy to get feedback on the user experience, and any perspective other than my own.

-As far as I can tell the Void Vault is new solution to password management that uses **geometric path traversal** to generate high-entropy passwords from memorable input sequences. solving password management not through encrypted storage and hidden secrets, but through never storing anything at all.
+As far as I can tell the Void Vault is new solution to password management that uses **geometric path traversal** to generate high-entropy passwords from memorable input sequences.
+Might sound like a bunch of fancy words but that is literally what it does, it moves through different geometries.

-The Void Vault is by its very nature 2-factor, using something you have (your binary) and somthing you know (your inputs) to generate your ultra secure passwords on demand instead of storing and copying them.
+The idea is to solve password management not through encrypted storage and hidden secrets, but through never storing anything at all.
+The Void Vault is very much what it sounds like, if you crack open the vault what you will find is not passwords, you'll find an expansive void which the program navigates within.

 **NOTE:** There will be a fair amount of repitition, this can be annoying
           but it is very much intentional.
-Void Vault does not work like a normal password manager, and I want to be super clear on the points I feel are important.
-I find that explaining new things in multiple but slightly different ways increases the chance that people will remember and understand.
+Void Vault does not work like a normal password managers, and I want to make sure the points I feel are most important gets through.
+Annoying as it might be, explaining things in multiple, but slightly different, ways tend to increases the chance that people will remember what has been said.

 ## What makes Void Vault different?

-Unlike traditional password managers, Void Vault does not **hide your passwords**, instead it generates them deterministically through navigating your own unique multidimensional geometry created during setup.
+Unlike traditional password managers, Void Vault does not **hide your passwords**, instead it generates them deterministically through complex navigation of your own unique multidimensional geometry.
+How you move depends on the keys you press, it basically turns your keyboard into the way you navigate the internal void.

 ## Features
 - **Security from Non-existence**: Just like it's namesake, when you open